mjkim0809/Little_Cute_Doggie/README.md

 <h1 align="center">Little Cute Doggie V.1.0.</h3>

 Project "Little Cute Doggie" is a story & make your own choice game with text base.
+Update (12.11.2023) : Output folder added to repo.
+Beneath the folder, exe file of Little Cute Doggie available to play

 <!-- TABLE OF CONTENTS -->
 <details>